-Local codes are available online for selected counties; some are more up-to-date than others:
+Local codes are available online for many counties; for example:

 There are over 150 municipal corporations (towns and cities) in Maryland.
 Most of them have been incorporated by an act of the Maryland General Assembly, but some were incorporated by referendum.
 They are given home rule powers under Article XI-E of the Maryland Constitution.
 The General Assembly can pass legislation affecting municipal corporations, but that legislation must affect all municipal corporations the same way.

-Codes are available online for selected towns and cities; some are more up-to-date than others:
+Codes are available online for selected towns and cities, including:

 Maryland Manual On-Line: Local Government: Municipalities (by name) provides links to cities' and towns' codes where available.